Intervention Overview

 Stop Hazing and Bullying

-In order to promote the HumanDHS vision of a world of equal dignity for all, away from practices of humiliation, we have to build new kinds of relationships, free from hazing an bullying, locally and globally.
+To promote the vision of a world of equal dignity for all, away from practices of humiliation, we have to build new kinds of relationships, free from hazing an bullying, locally and globally.

 Stop Abuse

-In order to promote the HumanDHS vision of a world of equal dignity for all, away from practices of humiliation, we have to build new kinds of relationships, free from abuse, locally and globally.
+To promote the vision of a world of equal dignity for all, away from practices of humiliation, we have to build new kinds of relationships, free from abuse, locally and globally.

 Prevent Suicide by Extending Equal Dignity to All

-People who think of suicide, often suffer pain that stems from feeling deeply humiliated, dehumanized, neglected and left alone.
+People who think of suicide, often suffer from feeling humiliated, dehumanized, neglected, and left alone.
 Kenneth Hemmerick developed A Guide in Human Awareness that offers many helpful thoughts.
 The world can change when what Kenneth calls "proactive kindness" is applied, both by society at large and by the victim.
 Often victims are not aware of the power and resources they have and to what extent they indeed are in a position to contribute to changing the world.

 World Therapy for Equal Dignity

-Our Therapy for Equal Dignity (WTED) project wishes to highlight the notion of dignity in therapeutical approaches.
-We believe that therapy ought to contribute to the aim to build a world of equal dignity for all.
-In former times, therapy often entailed elements of humiliation so as to "teach lessons."
-We believe that these times are bygone time.
+With our Therapy for Equal Dignity (WTED) project idea, we wish to highlight the notion of dignity in therapeutical approaches.
+We believe that therapy ought to contribute to building a world of equal dignity for all.
+In former times, therapy often entailed elements of humiliation so as to "teach lessons" or, in a more covert way, to create submission.
+We believe that these times are bygone.

 Targeted Projects